Minyus/docs/mlops.md

     end
 </div>

-## Conceptualization: Define MLOps
+## [6.
+Conceptualization] Define MLOps

-- MLOps (Machine Learning Operations) is a paradigm, including aspects like best practices, sets of concepts, as well as a development culture when it comes to the end-to-end conceptualization, implementation, monitoring, deployment, and scalability of machine learning products.

-- Most of all, it is an engineering practice that leverages three contributing disciplines: machine learning, software engineering (especially DevOps), and data engineering.
+- MLOps (Machine Learning Operations) is a paradigm including:
+  - best practices
+  - concepts
+  - development culture

+- engineering practice that leverages:
+  - machine learning
+  - software engineering (especially DevOps)
+  - data engineering.

-- MLOps is aimed at productionizing machine learning systems by bridging the gap between development (Dev) and operations (Ops).
+- bridge the gap between development (Dev) and operations (Ops).

-## Open Challenges
+## [7.
+Open Challenges]

 - Organizational challenges
+  - need culture shift away from model-driven toward product-oriented
+  - teams work in silos rather than in cooperative setups
+  - decision-makers need to be convinced that an increased MLOps maturity and a product-focused mindset will yield clear business improvements
 - ML system challenges
+  - difficult to precisely estimate the necessary infrastructure resources
+  - require a high level of flexibility in terms of scalability of the infrastructure
 - Operational challenges
+  - require governance, versioning of data, model, and code to ensure robustness and reproducibility
+  - failures can be a combination of ML infrastructure and software

-## Conclusion
+## [8.
+Conclusion]

-- The academic space has focused intensively on machine learning model building and benchmarking, but too little on operating complex machine learning systems in real-world scenarios
+- the academic space has focused intensively on machine learning model building and benchmarking, but too little on operating complex machine learning systems in real-world scenarios
-- Defined MLOps and its associated concepts
+- MLOps and its associated concepts were defined
-- Hopefully assist successful ML projects in the future
+- common understanding will hopefully  assist successful ML projects in the future

-## References
+## References for this summary

 - https://arxiv.org/abs/2205.02302
 - https://nsakki55.hatenablog.com/entry/2023/01/23/102630